in-toto/specification/in-toto-spec.md

 The match rule is used to tie different steps together, by means of their materials and products.
-The main rationale behind the match rule is to identify the provenience of artifacts as they are passed around in the supply chain.
+The main rationale behind the match rule is to identify the origins of artifacts as they are passed around in the supply chain.
 In this sense, the match rule will be used to identify which step should be providing a material used in a step, as well as force products to match with products of previous steps.